Choosing whether to invest in granite or quartz stone worktops can be a tough decision.

 In terms of staining and bacteria, quartz worktops are more naturally resistant to marks and harmful pathogens due to the fact that both the quartz mineral and resin used make them completely non-porous.

 On the other hand, granite IS considered porous, meaning that, in its natural state, it can absorb liquids which can lead to staining and bacteria growth.
 To prevent this, a high-quality seal needs to be added before granite can be used for a counter.
-Because this seal can wear down over time, it is crucial that the counters are resealed at least once a year to keep them in good shape.
+Because this seal can wear down over time, the counters must be resealed at least once a year to keep them in good shape.

 4. How Easy is it to Install Quartz and Granite Worktops?